Families Shelter In Tents As Rescuers Seek People Cut Off By Taiwan Quake

-Hualien, Taiwan: Relief workers set aside stuffed toys, blankets and baby formula for families sheltering Thursday in an elementary school in Hualien, the epicentre of Taiwan's biggest earthquake in a quarter of a century.
+(MENAFN- Jordan Times) HUALIEN, Taiwan - Relief workers set aside stuffed toys, blankets and baby formula for families sheltering on Thursday in an elementary school in Hualien, the epicentre of Taiwan's biggest earthquake in a quarter of a century.

 The 30-year-old professor at Hualien's Dong Hwa University and his family were among more than 100 people who chose to stay in tents set up at an elementary school after a 7.4 magnitude earthquake hit Taiwan on Wednesday.

-Tents for local residents evacuated following an earthquake are seen at a temporary center at an elementary school in Hualien on April 4, 2024.
-Photo by Sam Yeh / AFP

-The aftershocks of the quake -- the biggest since a 7.6 magnitude disaster in 1999 killed 2,400 people -- came thick and fast, and by Thursday morning Hualien county had experienced hundreds of rolling tremors.
+The aftershocks of the quake - the biggest since a 7.6 magnitude disaster in 1999 killed 2,400 people - came thick and fast, and by Thursday morning Hualien county had experienced more than 300 rolling tremors.

 Hendri said he and his wife hid under a table with their baby when the first quake hit, before grabbing their things and fleeing the building.